m5kr1pka/canvas-scroll-clip/README.md

 #### identifier
 Type: ```String```
 Used for container and child element css classes.

 ## Usage
-Initialize CSC on an element with required options:
+Initialize Canvas Scroll Clip on an element with options:
 ```
 new CanvasScrollClip(document.querySelector('.element'), {
   framePath: "{first_frame_url_of_a_sequence}",